yatesco/seafile-docs/deploy/start_seafile_at_system_bootup.md

     seafile_init_log=${seafile_dir}/logs/seafile.init.log
     seahub_init_log=${seafile_dir}/logs/seahub.init.log

-    # Change the value of fastcgi to true if fastcgi is to be used
+    # Change the value of fastcgi to falst if fastcgi is not used
-    fastcgi=false
+    fastcgi=true
     # Set the port of fastcgi, default is 8000.
 Change it if you need different.
     fastcgi_port=8000
     #